derdalab/liga/maldi/ReadMe.md

 All the required dependent function are included in the current directory.
 Need to download all entire folder and sub-folders within 'maldi' folder for the script to works

 For plotting maldi, use plotONEmaldi.m and fill in the values for the variables.
-An exmaple is given below:
+An example is given below:

 ```
 filename = '1.txt'; %Name of Maldi spectra file